Welcome to the

 IMPORTANT EXAM DETAILS:

-In the upcoming weeks, you will receive detailed instructions on the process, requirements, and procedures necessary to participate.
 For your informational purposes, we have provided a few important at-a-glance highlights below.

 There will be no additional cost to candidates.